 A product’s intention is to solve a problem along with delivering the solution.
 The aim is to focus on making it easier for users to manage their day-to-day workflows and therefore have a sense of an achievable goal.
 By giving the user these key tools and offering a personalized experience to find value in the product, you can encourage a customer to commit, whether using a free trial or upgrading to the paid version.
 Basically, by leading with the product you can achieve awesome benefits, reduce churn and offer sustainable growth for your business.

 Survey Monkey provides data to show how your customers feel about the latest features you released.
 By clicking on a link, customers are able to share feedback when taking a survey.
 The product makes the users experience the product itself, so clients are exposed to the brand, quickly and simply turning them into power users.
 This method of acquisition is one of the amazing benefits of product-led growth.

-This company began their product-led growth strategy during the pandemic , transitioning from a sales-led to a product-led business.
+This company began its product-led growth strategy during the pandemic, transitioning from a sales-led to a product-led business.
 By using part of their product functionality, ‘Reflections’, a weekly status generator, customers received communications directly from the product team to see the value in Koan.
-These customers increased their brand loyalty, and became repeat users more than 90% of the time.
-Helping users discover the “a-ha moment” on their own through product education versus being told the value by a sales team, allowed the company to change their go-to-market strategy to product first, and create loyal, returning customers.
+These customers increased their brand loyalty and became repeat users more than 90% of the time.
+Helping users discover the “a-ha moment” on their own through product education versus being told the value by a sales team, allowed the company to change their go-to-market strategy to the product first, and create loyal, returning customers.